 Tarlton in Pickaway County, Ohio — The American Midwest (Great Lakes)

 Location.
 39° 33.349′ N, 82° 46.593′ W. Marker is in Tarlton, Ohio, in Pickaway County.
 Marker can be reached from Main Street (Ohio Route 159), on the right when traveling east.
+Marker is in front of Nye's Tavern, between German and Harrison Streets.
 Touch for map.
-Marker is next to Nye's Tavern, between German and Harrison Streets.
 Marker is in this post office area: Tarlton OH 43156, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on November 11, 2008, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 1,225 times since then.
-Photos: 1, 2, 3. submitted on November 11, 2008, by William Fischer, Jr. of Scranton, Pennsylvania. • Bill Pfingsten was the editor who published this page.
+This page has been viewed 1,188 times since then and 4 times this year.
+Photos: 1, 2, 3. submitted on November 11, 2008, by William Fischer, Jr. of Scranton, Pennsylvania. • Craig Swain was the editor who published this page.